Skip to content

 nokia.eda_core_v1.admin.users.users:

-base_url: "{{ eda_api_url }}"
+baseUrl: "{{ eda_api_url }}"

-auth_token: "Bearer {{ token.result.access_token }}"
+authToken: "Bearer {{ token.result.access_token }}"

 username: admin